serverless/blog/README.md

 Questions about formatting?
 [See a complete post example](https://raw.githubusercontent.com/serverless/blog/master/posts/2016-10-25-building-a-serverless-garden.md)

-Once your post is ready to go, submit a PR to the repository and we will review and publish your post with our audience on [serverless.com](http://serverless.com/blog)!
+Once your post is ready to go, [add your author info](#how-to-add-author-information), submit a PR to the repository.

+We will review and publish your post with our audience on [serverless.com](http://serverless.com/blog) and share it all around the web!

+Ping us with any questions on [Twitter](http://twitter.com/goserverless) or [post an issue](https://github.com/serverless/blog/issues/new) and we will get back with you shortly.

 ## How to add Author Information

 [Click here to add Author information](https://github.com/serverless/blog/new/master/authors)

 The name of the file should be the same as the name field used in the blog post meta data.
+Format: `FirstnameLastname` (note the caps and no space!)

 Example `authors/DavidWells.json` and `DavidWells` in the `authors` field below are the same name and capitalization.